Emily of Emerald Hill: Productions

 Emily of Emerald Hill premiered in Seremban, Malaysia with Malaysian playwright Leow Puay Tin starring.
 The following year, the play was performed at the 1985 Drama Festival in Singapore with Max Le Bond directing and starring actress Margaret Chan.

 Other actors whom have played the titular Emily include Leow Puay Tin and Ivan Heng.

-Notably, Singaporean theatre company W!LD RICE has staged Emily of Emerald Hill multiple times over the past two decades.
-W!LD RICE founder, Heng, stars as Emily, with Glen Goei as director.
+Singaporean theatre company W!LD RICE has staged the play multiple times since 2000.
+In a 2019 production, W!LD RICE founder, Heng, stars as Emily, with Glen Goei as director.

 The play has also been translated into various languages.